-Object - Strategic Policy 27 The Natural Environment and Landscape Character

-Number of Comments 29
+Object - Strategic Policy 27 The Natural Environment and Landscape Character Number of Comments 29

-Summary of Comments

 A number of comments were made on the relationship between this policy and strategic sites, particularly that development is sought on greenfield land.
 Commentary about strategic sites are recorded elsewhere.